What's the problem?

 Methanol is one the marine fuel solutions to replace current fossil fuels and can be used to ship the main product volumes onshore for final processing in centralised large scale Methanol-to-Jet refineries.

-ocane is actively seeking marine logistics partners active in methanol
+ocane is actively seeking marine logistics partners.

 There has been a lot of activity in this space and additional funding collaborations, such as the AIRBUS led SAFFA or the United Airlines led SFF underline the urgent need for disruption.